The Freeness Problem for Automaton Semigroups

 \begin{proposition} If the \DecProblem{PCP} instance has a solution, $\mathscr{S}(\mathcal{T})$ is not (left) cancellative and, thus, not a free semigroup. \end{proposition} \begin{proof} Let $\bm{i} \in I^+$ be a solution for the \DecProblem{PCP} instance but suppose that $\mathscr{S}(\mathcal{T})$ is left cancellative.
 By \autoref{lem:solutionImpliesRelation}, we have the relation $\#_1 \bm{i} \#_1 =_{\mathcal{T}} \#_1 \bm{i} \#_2$, which implies $\#_1 =_{\mathcal{T}} \#_2$.
 This, however, constitutes a contradiction since we have $\#_1 \circ \iota = \alpha$ but $\#_2 \circ \iota = \beta$.

 Finally, if $\mathscr{S}(\mathcal{T})$ is not (left) cancellative it cannot be free (as every free semigroup is (left and right) cancellative, see \autoref{fct:freeIsCancellative}). \end{proof}

-\paragraph{Converse Direction.} To show that the \DecProblem{PCP} instance has a solution if the monoid is not free, we first introduce another definition. \begin{definition}[compatible state sequences] Let $\bm{p}, \bm{q} \in Q^*$ and factorize them (uniquely) as
+\paragraph{Converse Direction.} To show that the \DecProblem{PCP} instance has a solution if the monoid is not free, we first introduce another definition. \begin{definition}[compatible state sequences] We may factorize any pair $\bm{p}, \bm{q} \in Q^*$ (uniquely) as

 with $\bm{p}_0, \dots, \bm{p}_s, \bm{q}_0, \dots, \bm{q}_t \in \hat{R}^*$ and $x_1, \dots, x_s, y_1, \dots, y_t \in \{ 1, 2 \}$.
 We define:

 \end{definition}

 Any relation in the monoid is compatible: \begin{lemma} Let $\bm{p}, \bm{q} \in Q^*$ with $\bm{p} =_{\mathcal{T}} \bm{q}$.
 Then, we have that $\bm{p}$ and $\bm{q}$ are compatible. \end{lemma} \begin{proof} We factorize $\bm{p}$ and $\bm{q}$ in the same way as in \autoref{def:compatible} and show the statement by induction on $s + t$.
 For $s = t = 0$, we have $\bm{p}_0 = \bm{p} =_{\mathcal{T}} \bm{q} = \bm{q}_0$.
 Since $\hat{\mathcal{R}}$ is a subautomaton of $\mathcal{T}$, this implies $\bm{p}_0 =_{\hat{\mathcal{R}}} \bm{q}_0$ and, equivalently, $\bm{p} = \bm{p}_0 =_R \bm{q}_0 = \bm{q}$.